AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 Technology platforms: Has your tech stack set you up for success?

-1 (laggard): The platforms your operation relies on are brittle and rigid, incapable of communicating with other systems and consequently resistant to change.
+1 (laggard): The platforms your business relies on are brittle and rigid, incapable of communicating with other systems and, consequently, resistant to change.
 When new capabilities are needed, you struggle to meet the moment, beholden to vendor release cycles and costly custom development.

 3 (reformer): You have a modern platform in place, but extensibility is still limited.
 While you can set business rules, tweak workflows, and connect with a defined number of approved integrations, you’re still unable to deploy custom capabilities or connect your broader tech stack to external systems without constraint.
 What you can and cannot do in terms of transformation still largely depends on what vendors are willing to accommodate.